Mark Kennedy (politician): Political positions

-Post-congressional career (2007–present)
+Post-congressional career (since 2007)

 Community activities

 In 2007 Kennedy was appointed to the President's Advisory Committee on Trade Policy and Negotiation (ACTPN).
 Part of the Office of the United States Trade Representative, ACTPN considers trade policy issues in the context of overall national interest.

 In 2008 Kennedy, along with former Representatives Tim Penny and Bill Frenzel of Minnesota, founded the Economic Club of Minnesota (ECOM), a nonpartisan platform for national and international leaders in business, government, and public policy to present their ideas on how Minnesota can better compete in an increasingly globalized economy.
 The Economic Club sponsors the Bill Frenzel Champion of Free Trade Award.

 Also, in 2008 he established the Frontiers of Freedom Lecture Series at the Eugene J. McCarthy Center for Public Policy at his alma mater, St. John's University.

 Kennedy became a member of the Economic Club of Washington in 2013.

 In 2015 Kennedy was elected to the Council on Foreign Relations.

 In 2021 Kennedy was appointed as a United States Air and Space Forces Civic Leader supporting the Secretary of the Air Force.